 Cheese & Pickle

 This is referred to as the ‘All in’ on the menu – 3 pre chop bites (above), all of today’s chops piled high on chargrilled flatbread with a side each.
 All for £20 per head.
-Seasoned beautifully and caramelised on the iron charcoal grill.
-Doesn’t meat on the bone always taste better?
-All of the meat juices meaty seep into that smoky bread too.
+Seasoned beautifully and caramelised on the iron charcoal grill, is a meat lovers heaven.
+Doesn’t meat on the bone always taste better too?
+All of the meat juices meaty seep into that smoky bread as well.

 Blood orange and meat radish (£3.5).
 So called as the flesh of the radish looks like meat..
 Don’t you agree?